guiomar/app-mne-1/README.md

 # MNE-BIDS-Pipeline: MEEG preprocessing

-This Brainlife App imports and preprocess MEG (and EEG) files using MNE-BIDS-Pipeline.
+This Brainlife App imports and preprocess MEG (and EEG) files using MNE-BIDS-Pipeline (https://mne.tools/mne-bids-pipeline).
 Input data should follow the Brain Imaging Data Structure (BIDS).

 It allows to: